delphic/Fury/docs/Scene Class.md

 The purpose of the scene class is to store objects which need rendering, apply the appropriate render state changes, upload relevant data to the render and minimise these render state changes where possible.

-Scene management - e.g. Octrees, BSP, frustrum culling, i.e. visibility handling - is outside this scope and should be handled by a scene graph which the scene class can consume, this will be covered in a separate document.
+Scene management - e.g. Octrees, BSP, frustum culling, i.e. visibility handling - is outside this scope and should be handled by a scene graph which the scene class can consume, this will be covered in a separate document.

 ## Data Structures